+353-1-416-8900REST OF WORLD

 • Which are the main electricity and gas utilities in the US and Canada?

 Smart Metering in North America is the foremost source of information about the ongoing transformation of the metering sector.
-Whether you are a solution vendor, utility, telecom operator, investor, consultant or government agency, you will gain valuable insights from our in-depth research.
+Whether you are a solution vendor, utility, telecom operator, investor, consultant or government agency, you will gain valuable insights from this in-depth research.

 Table of Contents

-Executive summary
+Executive Summary

 1.1 Introduction to smart grids